rajkbess/hackathon/README.md

 the README.
 Alternatively try editing 'build.gradle' to remove some of the nodes (_will need to rerun the steps above afterwards_).

-As when using `deployNodes` + `runNodes`, the nodes need to request membership, which is then approved by the BNO.
+As when using `deployNodes` + `runNodes`, each node other than the BNO needs to request membership, which is then approved by the BNO.
 To quickly run these steps for all nodes:

 ```bash
 cd deploy